Eat & Drink

 Tool frontman Maynard James Keenan, who moved to Arizona in 1995, said the "mystical" terrain around Sedona inspired him to plant a vineyard.
 "Most of those I shared this vision with just sort of nodded and secretly hoped I would stay on my meds," he quips on the Caduceus Cellars website.

-The winery and Keenan's associated Merkin Vineyards focus on Spanish and Italian varietals grown at high elevation on the slopes of Jerome's southeast-facing hills, producing 4,500 cases annually.
+The winery and Keenan's associated Merkin Vineyards focus on Spanish and Italian varietals grown at high elevations on the slopes of Jerome's southeast-facing hills, producing 4,500 cases annually.
 Open daily—yes, even on Christmas—its Main Street tasting room offers glasses of cheekily named vintages such as Merkin's Chupacabra Rosa and Shinola.

 Page Springs Cellars – Cornville

 Located less than 20 minutes south of downtown Sedona, Page Springs Cellars offers a taste of the luxe tourist town with a more wallet-friendly, rural feel.
-The area's climate is similar to that of the Mediterranean and the soil alkaline, lending itself naturally to Rhône-style varietals including Traminette and Syrah.
+The area's climate is similar to that of the Mediterranean and the soil is alkaline, lending itself naturally to Rhône-style varietals including Traminette and Syrah.

 On the weekends, adults can tour part of the five-and-a-half-acre estate vineyard planted in 2003 by winemaker Eric Glomski.
 Relaxation options for guests include yoga and a chair massage among the vines.